fcarp10/benchfaster/README.md

 ## Prerequisites

-- `ansible` in the control node.
+- `ansible` installed in the control node (can be the same machine as the tester node)
-- SSH access to all nodes.
+- Passwordless SSH login from control node to the other nodes
-- Ubuntu Server 22.04 or Arch Linux.
+- Ubuntu Server 22.04 or Arch Linux in all machines
 - (Optional) Local container [registry](https://docs.docker.com/registry/deploying/)